-- Category 1 All 'looked after' children or children who were previously 'looked after' but immediately after being 'looked after' became subject to an adoption, child arrangement or special guardianship order (see definitions) - Category 2 Children living in the catchment area with siblings at the school. - Category 3 Other pupils living in the catchment area. - Category 4 Children eligible for Early Years Pupil Premium, Pupil Premium or Service Premium Funding who currently attend Great Barford Primary Academy nursery class. - Category 5 Other Siblings.
+- Category 1 All 'looked after' children (LAC) or children who were previously 'looked after' (PLAC) including those children who appear (to the admissions authority of the school) to have been in state care outside of England and ceased to be in state care as a result of being adopted (IAPLAC) (see definitions); - Category 2 Children living in the catchment area with siblings at the school. - Category 3 Other pupils living in the catchment area.

+Category 4 Children eligible for Early Years Pupil Premium, Pupil Premium or Service Premium Funding who currently attend Great Barford Primary Academy nursery class.

+Category 5 Other Siblings.

-- Category 6 Children whose home address is outside the catchment area, but one or more of whose parents/guardians have, at the time of application shown commitment to the Church of England or another Christian Church by attending a service at least once a month for the year prior to an application being made.
-A clergy signature will be required to verify this level of attendance. - Category 7 Children of staff members
+Category 6 Children whose home address is outside the catchment area, but one or more of whose parents/guardians have, at the time of application shown commitment to the Church of England or another Christian Church by attending a service at least once a month for the year prior to an application being made.
+A clergy signature will be required to verify this level of attendance.

+Category 7 Children of staff members